-- Plan Must Require Return of Unspent Advances: The employee must be required to return to the employer within "a reasonable period of time" any part of the advance in excess of substantiated expenses.
-This requirement is met if the employee substantiates the expense within 30 days after it is incurred and returns any unspent funds at that time.
-If an employee does not return an unsubstantiated advance within 30 days, the entire advance is subject to FICA and income tax withholding.
+- Plan Must Require Return of Unspent Advances: The Faculty or Professional Staff Member must be required to return to the employer within "a reasonable period of time" any part of the advance in excess of substantiated expenses.
+This requirement is met if the Faculty or Professional Staff Member substantiates the expense within 30 days after it is incurred and returns any unspent funds at that time.
+If a Faculty or Professional Staff Member does not return an unsubstantiated advance within 30 days, the entire advance is subject to FICA and income tax withholding.

 Only actual expenses will be reimbursed.
-Employees should neither gain nor lose personal funds while conducting business for the University.
-It is the responsibility of each traveler, as well as the supervisor approving the expenses, to comply with the provisions of this travel policy.
+Faculty and Professional Staff Members should neither gain nor lose personal funds while conducting business for the University.
+It is the responsibility of each Faculty and Professional Staff Member, as well as the supervisor approving the expenses, to comply with the provisions of this travel policy.

-By signing the travel forms, both the traveler and their supervisor certify that the travel reports are complete and accurate.
+By signing the travel reports, both the Faculty and Professional Staff Member and the Faculty and Professional Staff Member’s supervisor certify that the travel reports are complete and accurate.
 Payment of travel related expenses will not occur without such certification and approval, as well as all required information and documents including justifications and receipts.
-Reimbursement of out-of-pocket travel expenses is made only when the traveler submits an accounting of those expenses via the Travel Expense Reimbursement Report.
+Reimbursement of out-of-pocket travel expenses is made only when the Faculty or Professional Staff Member submits an accounting of those expenses on the Travel Expense Reimbursement Report.

-Expenses charged to the P-Card are reported on the monthly P-Card Statement and are required to be included on the Travel Expense Reimbursement Report only at the discretion of the traveler’s supervisor.
+Expenses charged to the P-Card are reported on the monthly P-Card Statement and are required to be included on the Travel Expense Reimbursement Report only at the discretion of the Faculty or Professional Staff Member’s supervisor.
 P-Card charges included on the Travel Expense Reimbursement Report are reported as prepaid expenses.
 A description of the business purpose of the expense must be included on the P-Card Statement for each charge.

 - Online receipts must be submitted for reservations and registrations made through the internet.
 The online receipt is received via email when the reservation is completed.
 Itineraries that do not show proof of payment will be not accepted.

-- Travel expenses paid with a personal credit card will be reimbursed only upon submission of a fully completed and approved travel report after the trip is completed (see below).
+Travel expenses paid with a personal credit card will be reimbursed only upon submission of a fully completed and approved Travel Expense Reimbursement Report after the trip is completed.

-- All travel expenses must be approved by the direct supervisor of the traveler.
-Travelers cannot approve their own expenses.
+All travel expenses must be approved by the direct supervisor of the Faculty or Professional Staff Member.
+Faculty or Professional Staff Members cannot approve their own expenses.

-- Amounts due to the University for excess cash advanced or other payments must be reimbursed via personal check payable to Drexel University, Drexel University College of Medicine, or The Academy of Natural Sciences.
-The reimbursement must be submitted to the Accounts Payable Office along with the travel report (see below).
+Amounts due to the University for excess cash advanced or other payments must be reimbursed via personal check payable to Drexel University.
+The reimbursement must be submitted to the Accounts Payable Office along with the Travel Expense Reimbursement Report.

-- Reimbursement is issued within three business days after entering into the Banner Financial System via direct deposit to employees who are enrolled in paycheck direct deposit.
-All other travelers will be reimbursed by University check, mailed to their home address.
-For additional information on business expense reimbursement via direct deposit, consult the resources at http://www.drexel.edu/depts/compt/ap/dd_expense_business.html or contact the Accounts Payable Department at 215-895-2840 or email firstname.lastname@example.org
+Reimbursement will be issued within three business days after Procurement Services/Accounts Payable completes the process within the Banner Financial System.
+Faculty and Professional Staff Members who are enrolled in paycheck direct deposit will receive reimbursement through direct deposit.
+For Faculty and Professional Staff Members who are not enrolled in paycheck direct deposit, payment will be mailed to the Faculty or Professional Staff Members home address.
+For additional information on business expense reimbursement via direct deposit, consult the Resources on the Accounts Payable website or contact the Accounts Payable Department at 215-895-2840 or firstname.lastname@example.org.